Research Area(s)

 About me

-Rachel Loewen Walker teaches in the Women's and Gender studies program, housed within Political Studies at the University of Saskatchewan.
+Rachel Loewen Walker is an assistant professor and the program chair of the Women's and Gender Studies program, in Political Studies at the University of Saskatchewan.
+She also teaches in the College of Law.
 Prior to this she was the Ariel F. Sallows Chair in Human Rights with the College of Law (2020-22) and the Executive Director of OUTSaskatoon (2013-2020), a 2SLGBTQ community centre.
-During her time with OUTSaskatoon she started Pride Home, a long-term, 2SLGBTQ+ group home and moved OUTSaskatoon from a second floor location to its bright, street-front home on Ave C in Saskatoon's core.
-In 2017, Rachel began working with 2SLGBTQ+ leaders across Canada to develop The Enchanté Network, a national organization that aims to build the capacity and reach of Two Spirit and LGBTQ Centres country-wide.
-Enchanté incorporated in 2020 and Rachel currently serves as the President of The Enchanté Network's board of directors.
+While at OUTSaskatoon she started Pride Home, a long-term, 2SLGBTQ+ group home and worked with 2SLGBTQ+ leaders across Canada to develop The Enchanté Network, a national organization that aims to build the capacity and reach of Two Spirit and LGBTQ Centres country-wide.

-Alongside research interests in queer theory, 2SLGBTQ+ communities, feminist theory, continental philosophy, and human rights and social justice, Rachel has developed expertise in non-profit organization management, facilitation, leadership, and policy analysis.
+Alongside research in queer theory, 2SLGBTQ+ communities, feminist theory, continental philosophy, human rights and social justice, Rachel works on non-profit leadership and governance, policy analysis, and organizational theory.
 It is in bringing these multiple points of contact that she aims to open up spaces for social change, cultural diversity, and greater collaboration across non-profit, university, governmental, and other spheres.

 Publications